howtographql/howtographql/content/backend/typescript-apollo/0-introduction.md

 - Some experience working with databases (we're going to use a relational database but experience with document databases like MongoDB works too).

-##### Assumed Tools and setup
+##### Assumed tools and setup

 Throughout this tutorial, we'll be making a few minor assumptions about your tools you are using:

 - npm as the package manager.
 - VSCode as the IDE.
-- `Unix` shell (like the terminal/shell in `linux` and `macOS`).
+- Unix shell (like the terminal/shell in linux and **macOS).**

 If you're using another set of tools, like Yarn (package manager), Windows (OS) or Webstorm (IDE), that's totally fine and welcome!
 Just know that you'll occasionally need to adapt minor instructions to your situation.

 ##### Annotated code blocks

-Most Code Blocks are explained with annotations.
+Most code blocks are explained with annotations.
 Take the following for example.
-Immediately following the codeblock are numbered points.
+Immediately following the code block are numbered points.
 Each corresponds to a line annotated with that number in the code block.

 ```typescript
 const a = 1          // 1